zen-masters/Zen-UV/mkdocs/operators.md

     *The add-on is using the Blender Pack algorithm or [UVPackmaster 2 Engine](https://gumroad.com/l/uvpackmaster2) by glukoz.*

-## Select UV Island
+## Select Islands
-Select UV Island.
+Select UV Islands.

 *Select at least one edge/face of the Island(s)..*